Jinger Duggar Pregnant? Mrs. Vuolo Expecting First Baby, According To New Report [Debunked]

 Is Jinger Duggar pregnant?
 Rumors have been swirling for a couple of weeks now that the wife of Jeremy Vuolo is warming a bun in the oven – without official confirmation from the family, that is.
 Now a new report claims definitively that she is.
 Unfortunately, that report is made by a disreputable magazine quoting anonymous sources.

 Both In Touch Weekly and Hollywood Life, as well as several other celebrity magazines, have published attention-grabbing headlines this week claiming that Jinger is pregnant.
-All of those sources quote Star Magazine, which itself quotes “an insider” close to the couple as confirming that Jinger and husband Jeremy are preggers.
+All of those sources quote Star Magazine, which itself quotes “an insider” close to the couple as confirming that Jinger and husband Jeremy are expecting a child.

 “Jinger and Jeremy are keeping the news under wraps to promote the upcoming season of Counting On.
 No one would be surprised if they moved back to Arkansas to be with her family.”

 Unfortunately for Duggar family fans eager for a new bundle of joy to join the ever-expanding family, Star quoting “an insider” doesn’t really amount to much.
-Like The National Enquirer or GameNGuide or multiple other “news” sources, Star isn’t known for fact-checking, and will take a random phone call from a random person claiming to have insider information as gospel.
+Like the National Enquirer or GameNGuide or multiple other “news” sources, Star isn’t known for fact-checking and will take a random phone call from a random person claiming to have insider information as gospel.
 Seriously, it says so right there on their website: it says “Star pays for scoops” and gives you a form to fill out or a toll-free number to call to give them your insider information.

 None of this is meant to say that Jinger Duggar isn’t pregnant.
-Whether she’s expecting or not, a) so far, she’s not telling anybody; and b) that’s her business and her choice.
+Whether she’s expecting or not, so far she’s not telling anybody, which is her business and her choice.

 All of this Jinger Duggar pregnancy speculation started going around last week, when a photo on an Instagram account purported to belong to Jinger turned up.
 In the photo, taken at Kentucky’s Christian tourist attraction Ark Encounter, Jinger is seen posing with a fan.
 If you look at the bottom two buttons of her shirt, you can maybe see what could be interpreted as a slight protrusion of her lower abdomen.